cqtan/Laravel-Crud-Sandbox/readme.md

 ## Deploy using Heroku

 * Sign up in the [Heroku website](https://id.heroku.com/login)
-* Install the Heroku CLI in this [guide](https://devcenter.heroku.com/articles/heroku-command-line)
+* Install the Heroku CLI following this [guide](https://devcenter.heroku.com/articles/heroku-command-line)
 * Type in the console to check if setup is successful and to finish insstallation:
     * **heroku --version**
 * Navigate to the project directory and have it in a "*git commit*"-state